censorship-no/ceno-docs/user-manual/en/browser/testing.md

 If it works, it means that both devices are able to deliver that content to other clients.

-If it does not, and the second device shows an error page telling something like `Failed to retrieve the resource (after attempting all configured mechanisms)`, it could be that the Wi-Fi network does not allow direct communication between devices connected to it.
+If it does not, and the second device shows an error page telling something like "Failed to retrieve the resource (after attempting all configured mechanisms)", it could be that the Wi-Fi network does not allow direct communication between devices connected to it.
 This happens in some public Wi-Fi networks, so try using a private one.

 ## Getting content from remote users